shan-emacs/emacs-packages-mirrors/melpa/dylan-mode-readme.txt

   Just highlight the "x" as a variable binding.
 * Customize fill-column to some acceptable value so that auto-filled comments are filled at a standard place > 70.
 I use 89 myself.
+* It appears as though some code matches only some of the graphic-character BNF when it should match all graphic chars.